Established rules and guidelines are crucial for any business, no matter your size or revenue.

 What is an operations manual?

-When focussing on how to create an operations manual, it is vital to have a checklist of all the essential components of your manual.
+When focusing on how to create an operations manual, it is vital to have a checklist of all the essential components of your manual.
 Though your firm's focus areas can vary depending on the field of work or the scale, the basic framework of an operations manual would remain the same.
 The critical components of a default manual should include the following.

 - Documented processes.